singnet/dev-portal/docs/ai-developers/mpe.md

 3. Kevin funds the channel.
 Kevin suggests Jack to deposit a bare amount ( cost of the service) and mentions that the amount can never been withdrawn for a predetermined period of time.
 This period is configurable. <br>
     <br>Based on how much Jack wants to use a service , Jack deposits the amount in to the channel accordingly, so if the cost is 1 cog, and Jack needs to use it 10 times, he will deposit 10 cogs.
 Nonce is always zero when you create the channel for the first time. <br>
     <br>**Note:** Unless and until Jack authorises, the Kevin cannot withdraw the money.
-    Jack and Kevin come in to agreement to perform operation Off chain.
+    Kevin and Jack come in to agreement to perform operation Off chain.
 The daemon manages the off chain state of the channel.
 4. Kevin needs to authorize using the signature (using his private key to sign) to let Jack withdraw
-5. JAck verifies the following:<br>
+5. Jack verifies the following:<br>
     - Signature is authentic.
     - Amount of AGI tokens specified is correct (last Authorized Amount from Kevin + Cost of the Service being called).
     - Amount does not exceed the value of the channel.